facebook pixel Skip to Main Content

 How much does the Nursing Program cost?

 ISU tuition costs are available on the Finance and Administration website at Cost of Attendance.
-In addition to tuition, you will need to factor in the professional nursing program fee, other miscellaneous fees, books, health insurance, annual background check, and the cost of keeping your immunizations and CPR certification up to date.
+In addition to tuition, you will need to factor in the professional nursing program fee, other miscellaneous fees, books, health insurance, annual background check, and the cost of keeping your immunizations and up-to-date CPR certification.
 You will also need to pay for your uniforms and any supplies or instruments for your clinical experiences prior to the start of your first semester.

 What is the process for a School of Nursing (SON) Course Petition?